 Melasma is so common during pregnancy that some people call it the mask of pregnancy.

-Treatment: Because retinol serum is not advised during pregnancy we suggest layering Luminous Lightening Serum with Serum de Jour, which contains vitamins C and E for extra antioxidant protection.
+Treatment: Because retinol serum is not advised during pregnancy we suggest layering Lightening Serum with Vitamins C+E+Ferulic Serum, which contains vitamins C and E for extra antioxidant protection.
 Vitamin C inhibits melanogenesis by inhibiting tyrosinase, the enzyme that triggers melanin production.

 The layering technique is easy.
-After cleansing at night apply a small amount of the Gentle Retinol Serum, then follow with the Luminous Lightening Serum or Treatment Serum.
+After cleansing at night apply a small amount of the Gentle Retinol Night Serum, then follow with the Lightening Serum or Treatment Serum.

-Pregnant users: Apply Luminous Lightening Serum first, then follow with Serum de Jour.
+Pregnant users: Apply Lightening Serum first, then follow with Vitamins C+E+Ferulic Serum.
 Let dry, then apply your night oil as usual.

-Use Gentle Retinol, Treatment and Luminous Lightening serums at night, when your skin is in repair mode.
-You can use Serum de Jour under sunscreen in the morning for extra antioxidant protection.
+Use Gentle Retinol Night Serum, Treatment Serum and Lightening Serum at night, when your skin is in repair mode.
+You can use Vitamins C+E+Ferulic Serum under sunscreen in the morning for extra antioxidant protection.

 Comments will be approved before showing up.